benpate/derp/README.md

 ## 2. Nested Errors

 Derp lets you include information about your entire call stack, so that you can pinpoint exactly what's going on, and how you got there.
 You can embed any object that supports the `Error` interface.

 ### Error Codes

-Every derp erro is defined with a specific error code, corresponding to the standard [HTTP status codes](https://www.rfc-editor.org/rfc/rfc9110.html#name-status-codes).
-These are created with helper functions such as `InternalError` and `NotFoundError`.To help you dig to the original cause of the error, nested error codes will "bubble up" from the original root cause, unless you specifically override them.
+Every derp error is defined with a specific error code, corresponding to the standard [HTTP status codes](https://www.rfc-editor.org/rfc/rfc9110.html#name-status-codes).
+These are created with helper functions such as `InternalError` and `NotFoundError`.
+To help you dig to the original cause of the error, nested error codes will "bubble up" from the original root cause, unless you specifically override them.

 ## 3. Reporting Plug-Ins

 The derp package uses plugins to report errors to an external source.
 Plugins can send the error to the error console, to a database, an external service, or anywhere else you desire.

 Plugins should be configured once, on a system-wide basis, when your application starts up.
 If you don't set up any plugins, then the default setting is to report errors to the system console.

 ```go
 import "github.com/benpate/derp/plugins/mongodb"